-Laurel Hitchcock, PhD, MPH, LCSW, an Assistant Professor in the Department of Social Work at the University of Alabama at Birmingham, and I created two online kits for this very purpose!
+Laurel Hitchcock, PhD, MPH, LCSW, an Assistant Professor in the Department of Social Work at the University of Alabama at Birmingham, and Dorlee Michaeli, MBA, LCSW created this collection of new social worker resources to help students and early-career practitioners develop critical professional skills, build their online presence, and advance their careers.

 It is through social media that I had the good fortune of meeting Laurel.
 Laurel employs her Teaching & Learning Social Work blog for the purpose of helping social work educators and students explore news ways to enhance life-long learning for professional practice.
 She also invites guest authors to share their new approaches/ideas, as well as their success stories (and failures).